CMPG/originsEarlyFarmers/README.md

 ## *References*
-Marchi et al. 2022, The genomic origins of the world’s first farmers.
+Cite this article in press as: Marchi et al., The genomic origins of the world’s first farmers, Cell (2022), https://doi.org/10.1016/j.cell.2022.04.008.